suzukieng/workshoptage2018/README.md

 ### Create rest & mongo containers
 - $ cd rest-server/
-- $ ./rest-server.sh -m build   # business network name is 'collectable-penguin-network'
+- $ ./rest-server.sh -m build   # business network name is 'penguin'

 ### Start or stop the rest Server & mongo containers (not for first time setup) (not for first time setup)
 - $ cd rest-server/